embedded-by-n/Pear-Pie/README.md

 Due to the psychosocial nature of neurodivergence, many of the challenges we have personally and the barriers that we face are invisible, hence being called an *'hiddden disability'*. these skills and challenges have pervasive interconnected implications across every avenue of our lives.
 Not helped by miseducation and stigma across politics, society and economics.

+The unique and often paradoxical combination of needs and challenges we face, can lead to confusion, disbelief and even the slowed diagnosis of certain cohorts of neurodivergent people.

+In the following diagrams, I attempt to give a lived-experience impression of the invisible complexity, reinforcing feedback loops faced by a person with their own unique presentation of AuDHD and the interconnected systems that these invisible challenges impact and vice versa.
+Following this, the next diagram gives the reader a rapid choose-your-own-unafforded-adventure!
+Where you will be able to face the trials and tribulations of attempting to gain welfare system support as a person who is neurodivergent.

     * internal system
     * personal external system